Akasha Bloom

 The Metal energy is also about protection and drives the immune system.
 So Metal energy is the connection between detoxification (letting go of the waste and old), maximum immunity and the Fall season of flu and cold.This is where the power of detoxification comes into play: to provide the help and support to eliminate what your body needs to eliminate but cannot by itself.
 Detoxification will move the old toxic burden out and purify your body, providing maximum support and strength for your immune system to shield you totally from viruses, bacteria and fungi.
 The best protection against diseases comes from within, not from vaccines!

-Acupressure points for Detox
+Acupressure points for Detoxification & Enhancing Immunity

 You can easily stimulate the function and vitality of a given organ (here the large intestine and the lungs) and support your body to flush out toxins by simply pressing some specific points on your body that correspond to acupressure meridian points: